Purpose and aim of the policy

 - We will create a safe environment across our platform

-- We will create safe spaces for children when they are in attendance at Spotlight events
+- We will create safe spaces for children when they are in attendance at our events

 - We will implement safe recruitment procedures

-- We will ensure all Spotlight individuals as defined by the scope understand their responsibilities in safeguarding children
+- We will ensure all company individuals as defined by the scope understand their responsibilities in safeguarding children

 - We will assign Safeguarding responsibility to the most senior person within the company

-To support Spotlight’s aims in protecting children from potential harm, Spotlight commits to implementing best practices across our platform and within our other interactions with young performers.
-To enhance this approach, Spotlight has undertaken a risk assessment against the ICO’s Age Appropriate Design Standard and attested its compliance with the Standard.
+To support TSEL’s aims in protecting children from potential harm, we commit to implementing best practices across our platform and within our other interactions with young performers.
+To enhance this approach, we have undertaken a risk assessment against the ICO’s Age Appropriate Design Standard and attested its compliance with the Standard.

-The best practices that Spotlight has implemented include:
+The best practices that the company has implemented include:

 - Terms and conditions presented in the application process explicitly state that no child under 18 can access a Spotlight account